Hussein-Sharifi/Viral_Social_Media_Trends_Analysis/README.md

 ## Viral Social Media Trends Dataset
 The dataset is stored in data/Viral_Social_Media_Trends.csv and contains the following key columns:

-Platform
+- Platform
-Hashtag
+- Hashtag
-Region – Geographical region where the trend gained traction.
+- Region: Geographical region where the trend gained traction.
-Views
+- Views
-Likes
+- Likes
-Comments
+- Comments
-Shares
+- Shares
-Engagement Level – Categorized as Low, Medium, or High
+- Engagement Level: Categorized as Low, Medium, or High

 The [dataset](https://www.kaggle.com/datasets/atharvasoundankar/viral-social-media-trends-and-engagement-analysis/discussion/567523) is included in the repo and is open license.